-Yeah, well, there is more and more research in in the fashion world, there's actually a whole symposium now on fashion, and what it is and how it works and some of the

-No. In fact, that's one of the biggest lessons I learned at Oxford.
+Yeah, well, there is more and more research in in the fashion world, there's actually a whole symposium now on fascia, what it is and how it works.
+Some of the coin coincidentally, we have a fella talking about fashion on Thursday lunchtime.
+So we'll be talking about the science of fashion.
+And I will bring that question up with him, then.
+We've got a number of other questions here.
+People still asking about what is heart speak specifically, Lawrence has made the observation that all therapies have a model or a model of how they work.
+But then something comes along which challenges and doesn't fit the model.
+Just as as the case with osteopathy, we might say it comes back to the inherent healing process of the person and what's required to help that process.
+And I have to say, I mean, I'm with what you said there.
+I mean, some extent if you find something that works, it doesn't really matter that you understand how it works or whether your theory is correct, does it now, in fact, that's one of the biggest lessons I learned at Oxford.
 Kind of I don't know about osteopath, chiropractors are always the biggest research agenda is how does chiropractic work?
 And my department at Oxford does not care.
-The people that make do the clinical research make are informed policymakers.
-They don't care how it works.
-They just want to know if it works.
+The people that make do the clinical research, make our informed policymakers, they don't care how it works, they just want to know if it works.
 How will it work? does it cost?
-And I think if we kind of put the how it works, question aside and focus on the question, the research questions that will inform choices?
+And I think if we kind of put the how it works questions side and focus on the question, the research questions that will inform choices?
 I think we will.
 I think people will start listening.

-Mike's has asked, she says she's experienced muscle testing a couple of times but was never convinced that the weak responses were not just her not being ready for the test at the time.
-Her question is, do you think that that 69% accuracy in some way reflects what she experienced?
+mag mags has asked, she says she's experienced muscle testing in a couple of times, but was never convinced that the weak responses were not just her not being ready for the test at the time.
+Her question is do you think that that 69% accuracy in some way reflects what she experienced?

-Well, we use all naive patients.
-So they had no experience with muscle testing, in the first study in the big study, and it and then we also in later studies, we use non naive patients, and the muscle testing accuracies were similar.
+Well, we use all naive patients so they had no experience with muscle testing, in the first study in the big study, and it and then we also in later studies, we use non knife patients and the muscle testing accuracies were similar.

+Okay.
 So I was slightly distracted them because a comment is coming to me with a big red flag on it, which says that in a very poor assessment of the results from our audience during your test a little while ago, it shows that the team watching us on Vimeo mostly didn't get better but the Facebook team did so this Claire's asking whether it could be social media related.
 She's taking the Mickey Of course.
-Jackie says Why did you pick said why don't we use something else? sure to pick something that's somewhat the muscle Testing told me where to go.
+Jackie says Why did you pick sad Why do we use something else to get to pick something?

+That's the what the muscle testing told me where to go.
 Okay.

-Pep says does touching the part of the body concerned before feeling the emotion have a specific function.
+Perhaps says does touching the part of the body concerned before feeling the emotion have a specific function?